idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 Note: Some of the MT-related preferences can be set in Preferences > MT services.

  - **Translate** = Machine translate the entire segment or source text selection.
-This can also be done via the link button "Translate selected segment" and, although this time for all MT engines, not just one, via the Machine Translation button in the Quick Search bar and in Edit > Find at cursor > MT services (as well as the associated shortcut).
+This can also be done via the link button “Translate selected segment” and, although this time for all MT engines, not just one, via the Machine Translation button in the Quick Search bar and in Edit > Find at cursor > MT services (as well as the associated shortcut).
  - **Stop automatic MT service** = Stops the automatic querying of the specific MT service.
 MT queries can still be launched manually/individually.
 You can do that to stop MT for confidential documents or according to an NDA agreement.
 See also [Translating Confidential Documents](https://cafetran.freshdesk.com/support/solutions/articles/6000163344-translating-confidential-documents).
  - **Team auto-assembling with machine translation** = CafeTran lets you adjust MT results with its own Auto-assembling function, replacing terms and fragments with the ones that you prefer, that is, found in your translation memories and glossaries.
 This options helps you toggle the feature.
 See also [Auto-assembling with Machine Translation](https://cafetran.freshdesk.com/support/solutions/articles/6000160533-auto-assembling-with-machine-translation).
  - **Automatic transfer to target segments** = Automatically transfer the MT result when you visit an empty target segment.